ZenIDTeam/ZenID-android-sample/README.md

 The SDK supports API level 21 and above.

-Identity cards, driving licenses and passports from Czechia and Slovakia are supported.

 Apps need to use a single NDK and STL for all native code and dependencies - [one STL per app](https://developer.android.com/ndk/guides/cpp-support#one_stl_per_app).
 We use NDK 21.3.6528147 and STL c++_shared by default.
 If you already rely on an another native library, please do mutual compatibility check as soon as possible.